pyaf/aptos-blindness-detection/logs.md

 * `14_7-resnext101_32x4d_v1_fold0_bgcpos` : starting with previous models ckpt27.pth, total_folds=6, training on bgc of current data. val loss > train loss at ckpt 12., submitted ckpt15.pth with optimised kappa (wrt submission.csv): LB: 0.71

-The LB scores are generated on a private test set, so those public submission.csvs are not that useful, they don't represent the true picture..
+The LB scores are generated on a private test set, so those public submission.csvs are not that useful, they don't represent the true picture.. < Wrong, those LB scores are calc on public test set only.

 Now, optimising 5 coefficient thresholds one for each class.
 Looks promising.
 Will be plotting the val qwk using optimized thresholds (5, one for each class) from now on.
 Still, best model will be saved using val loss, anyway I'm not using the best model for any of my submissions, gotta analyse the outputs of all the ckpts before deciding which one to choose and which thresholds to choose.
 Look at the optimised thresholds for ckpt13: [0.44824953 0.65033665 0.54202567 0.40581288 0.47455201], all these thresholds vary so much, it's imp to use class wise optimised thresholds.